anhlin/SimpleShell/README.md

 Originally written for the FreeBSD Operating System
 - Modified Makefile to work on MacOS/Linux
+- To run on FreeBSD, change the -ll flag to -lfl in the Makefile

 Note: Need to run as root to use some commands such as cat